bscod27/big-man-betweenness/README.md

 ## Folders
 Data, visuals, and other pertinent material are partitioned inside the following folders:
-- `data` - placeholder folder for data supplied by Kaggle (not shown due to legal stipulations)
+- `data` - placeholder folder for the competition data
 - `builds` - contains the wrangled datasets produced by `builds.R` and one intermediate dataset produced by `analysis.R`
 - `images` - contains all images produced produced by `analysis.R`
 - `gifs` - contains all GIFs produced by `gifs.R` and `analysis.R`